TheJumpCloud/SystemContextAPI/README.md

 ```

 Make the API call sending the signature has the Authorization header and the Date header with the same value that was used in the signing string.
+This particular API request is simply requesting the entire system record.